BitForger/WEB-210-Final-Project/README.md

-# HTML5-Template
+# Final Project

-A basic HTML5/CSS3 Template for building a website off of.
+This is the repository for my WEB-210 class final project.